-Primary immunodeficiencies (PIDs) are a group of more than 400 potentially serious disorders, that can lead to frequent or severe infections, swellings and autoimmune problems.
-PID symptoms often appear in childhood, but some can first occur in adults.
+Primary immunodeficiencies (PIDs), also known as inborn errors of immunity (IEI), are a group of more than 400 potentially serious disorders, that can lead to frequent or severe infections, swellings and autoimmune problems.
+Symptoms often appear in childhood, but some can first occur in adults.

-The ASCIA Immunodeficiency Strategy for Australia and New Zealand has the mission to improve the health and wellbeing of people with primary immunodeficiencies (PID), also known as inborn errors of immunity (IEI), and minimise the burden on individuals, carers, health services and community.
+The ASCIA Immunodeficiency Strategy for Australia and New Zealand has the purpose to improve the health and wellbeing of people with primary immunodeficiencies (PID), also known as inborn errors of immunity (IEI), and minimise the burden on individuals, carers, health services and community.